 Obviously, a solicited proposal is far more likely to win new business as the company already has you on their radar.
 Unsolicited proposals do have their benefits though, the most obvious one being that there is no competition.

-Sending out unsolicited proposals, providing they’re well researched and offer creative solutions to your client’s problems, can be an extremely effective marketing tactic.
+Sending out unsolicited proposals, providing they’re well researched and offer creative solutions to your client’s problems, can be an extremely effective marketing campaign.

 Some companies, particularly government agencies, actively encourage the submission of unsolicited business proposals.